tizoc/offline-mina-signer/docker-guide.md

 This step is essential to improve the security of your seed phrase and prevent unauthorized access to your private keys.

 ### ✅ Things to do before proceeding:
-- Disconnect from Wi-Fi or unplug the Ethernet cable.
+- Disable Wi-Fi and unplug Ethernet
-- Ensure no active internet connections are available.
+- Ensure no active internet connections are available (example: `ping -c1 1.1.1.1`)
+- Disable automatic sleep/screen lock for duration of operation
+- Disable automatic screenshots/screen recording

 **🔒 Why is this important?**
 - Being offline prevents your sensitive data (such as the mnemonic or private keys) from being intercepted by malicious actors or malware.